Why did you choose Daemen University?

-My decision to attend Daemen College was very easy.
-The Daemen College community is extremely friendly and helpful, the student to professor ratio is very small, the college is located in a phenomenal area and the physical therapy program is one of the best in the state.
+My decision to attend Daemen University was very easy.
+The Daemen community is extremely friendly and helpful, the student to professor ratio is very small, the college is located in a phenomenal area and the physical therapy program is one of the best in the state.
 I was also given the opportunity to play soccer at the collegiate level.
-Daemen had nearly everything that I was looking for when choosing a college.
+Daemen had nearly everything that I was looking for when choosing a university.

 Why did you choose your present major?